-Each new study treatment goes through strict testing before it is offered widely to patients.
-This involves laboratory work and then testing with patients in a clinical trial.
+Each new treatment goes through strict testing before it is offered to patients.
+This involves laboratory work and then testing through a clinical trial.
 The whole process can take years and many routine treatments now in use were developed this way.

 Many patients with common long-term conditions are supported in the community, either by their GP or through self-care, with only occasional or infrequent hospital visits.